MGeurts/MGeurts/README.md

 I'm a retired developer passioned about programming in PHP using the Laravel framework.

-I'm currently working on <a href="https://github.com/MGeurts/genealogy" target="_blank">MGeurts/genealogy</a>, a free and open-source (family tree) application to record family members and their relationships, build with PHP (Laravel 10).
+I'm currently working on <a href="https://github.com/MGeurts/genealogy" target="_blank">MGeurts/genealogy</a>, a free and open-source (family tree) application to record family members and their relationships, build with PHP (Laravel 11).

 Please visit my blog at <a href="https://www.kreaweb.be/blog" target="_blank">https://www.kreaweb.be/blog</a>.

+Contact me at <a href="https://www.kreaweb.be/contact/" target="_blank">https://www.kreaweb.be/contact</a>.

 Have a nice day.